Pest Control contractors in

 Licensing Requirements

 Hawaii requires Pest Control Operator License through Department of Agriculture.
-Must pass written exam covering pest identification, pesticide application, and safety.
-Commercial applicators need Category 7A (structural pest control) certification.
-License renewal every 3 years with continuing education requirements.
+Must pass written examination covering pesticide application, pest identification, and safety protocols.
+Commercial applicators need Category 7A license for structural pest control.
+Requires 40 hours continuing education every 3 years for renewal.

 Permit Requirements